-It is intended that all programmes offered by a discipline grouping will be reviewed regularly on a fiveyear cycle and that periodic reviews will be timed so that similar discipline groupings in different geographic locations will be reviewed in the same year.
-See section 4.7 for scope of reviews.
-Appendix 5 details an implementation plan and the criteria and timing of discipline grouping reviews.
+It is intended that all programmes offered by a discipline grouping will be reviewed regularly on a five-year cycle and that periodic reviews will be timed so that similar discipline groupings in different academic entities will be reviewed in the same year.
+See Section 4.7 for scope of reviews.

 The periodic review begins with a self-assessment of the programme/s to generate a report and an improvement plan.
 These are submitted to an external peer review team that assesses the quality assurance processes in place for the programme/s and the robustness of the self-assessment report.
 The review team may be made up of the same or different external peer reviewers depending on the number of programmes within a discipline grouping.
 The external peer review team generates a peer review report.
 Based on this, the self-assessment team revises their improvement plan that is monitored annually by the programme and results in an updated improvement plan.
-Appendix 3 and 4 highlight the detailed steps in the process and the requisite reports generated at each stage.
+Appendix 3 and 4 highlight the detailed steps in the process and the requisite reports generated at each stage as well as programme review implementation.